johnschriner/presentations/lab5.md

 ![python shell, scapy, and a TCP packet](/images/LAB5-scapy-TCP.png)

-**To do:  find out why it sends "ftp_data"--is it sending this data to each port in the scan via TCP?**
+**To do:  find out why it sends "ftp_data"--is it sending this data to each IP in the scan via TCP?**

 I decided to run nmap to see if it could find any open ports: